querkmachine/beeps.website/src/blog/2026-07-13-newbies-guide-form-implementation.md

 When showing a list of options a user can pick from it can be tempting to reach for `<select>`.
 It's compact and can fit a bunch of options, why wouldn't you use it?

-In short because, generally, it performs quite poorly with less tech-literate users.
+In short, because generally, it performs quite poorly with less tech-literate users.
 There aren't a lot of form inputs where clicking on it pops open a huge, scrolling list of text, and users can struggle to navigate that list comfortably or effectively.

 Still, it has its uses, and the introduction of [customisable select elements](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Customizable_select) mitigates some of their downsides (whilst also introducing exciting new issues).